lightning-js/blits/docs/router/basics.md

 By assigning a `name` to a `<RouterView />`, you can retrieve a Router instance scoped to that Router view using the `this.$router.get()`-method.

+Router view names must be unique and stable for the lifetime of each view.
+The unnamed RouterView uses the empty string as its name, so an application should have at most one unnamed RouterView.
+Duplicate or dynamically changed names can cause ambiguous view resolution and shared navigation state.

 ```js
 export default Blits.Application({
   template: `